-Schedule AF instructions
+Schedule OR-AF instructions

-If you file a consolidated Oregon return and have more than one affiliate doing business in Oregon or with Oregon-source income, you must complete Schedule AF and submit it with your Oregon return.
+If you file a consolidated Oregon return and have more than one affiliate doing business in Oregon or with Oregon-source income, you must complete Schedule OR-AF and submit it with your Oregon return.
+This form is listed separately on our website at www.oregon.gov/dor.

-List on Schedule AF only those affiliates doing business in Oregon, or with Oregon-source income, that are included in the Oregon consolidated return.
+List on Schedule OR-AF only those affiliates doing business in Oregon, or with Oregon-source income, that are included in the Oregon consolidated return.

-Please report the following on Schedule AF:
+Report the following on Schedule OR-AF: